Which home loan interest rate type is best: fixed or floating

 A home loan’s interest rate determines its affordability, so it is important that you pay attention to it.
 Apart from the home loan interest rates, consider the type of interest that you opt for.
 You can choose between a fixed-interest home loan and a floating-interest home loan.
 It is important that you understand the two options before making a choice.

+Both fixed interest rates and floating interest rates have their pros and cons.
 Here’s a look at how the two differ.

-fixed home loan interest rate is one where the rate does not fluctuate with changes in market forces.
+Fixed home loan interest rate is one where the rate does not fluctuate with changes in market forces.
 This rate remains steady throughout the tenor of the loan.
 When you opt for a fixed rate of interest, you can easily forecast your EMIs.
 Apart from that, since the rate remains steady, you can plan for home loan repayment with great ease as well.
 However, since this rate is constant, lenders usually charge you a slightly higher amount as compared to a floating interest rate home loan.

 When should you opt for a fixed interest home loan

-What is a floating interest rate?
+What is a floating interest rate

-.
 However, in the event of the home loan interest rate rising repeatedly, you can request your lender for an extension in the tenor.
 Also remember that since the tenor of a home loan is usually lengthy, on the whole, the rise and fall in the interest rate evens out.